 - Rounding data and dynamic programming

-- Proving approximation guarantees for different types of algorithms
+- Proving approximation guarantees for optimization, streaming, and on-line algorithms

-- Using linear programming, both with rounding and as a theoretical basis for primal-dual algorithms
+- Using linear programming as a basis for designing approximation algorithms

 Academic qualifications equivalent to a BSc degree is recommended.